 In addition, Swampscott is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Swampscott is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Swampscott is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-One downside of living in Swampscott is that it can take a long time to commute to work.
-In Swampscott, the average commute to work is 34.51 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly town.
-Many of Swampscott’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Swampscott, however, the average commute to work is quite long.
+On average, people spend 34.42 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The per capita income in Swampscott in 2022 was $72,512, which is wealthy relative to Massachusetts and the nation.
-This equates to an annual income of $290,048 for a family of four.
+The per capita income in Swampscott in 2022 was $76,101, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $304,404 for a family of four.
+However, Swampscott contains both very wealthy and poor people as well.

 Swampscott is a somewhat ethnically-diverse town.
 The people who call Swampscott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Swampscott residents report their race to be White, followed by Asian.
 Important ancestries of people in Swampscott include Irish, Italian, English, Russian, and German.

 The most common language spoken in Swampscott is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Russian.